Overclocker2077/Google-Docs-Assistant/README.md

-This is a Google Docs extension that gives chatgpt the ability to read and write to your Google Docs files.
+This is a Google Docs extension that gives chatgpt the ability to read and write to your Google Doc files.